Time-saving resources early in October are just what teachers need to plan ahead for the Halloween season!

 I buy the candy at Dollar Tree.
 One tip is that you will need to re-supply teams as they use those candies.
 They soften from being held and will get lopsided!

 This informational reading set is perfect in the days leading up to Halloween.
-The passages are in two reading levels and one page is a newspaper style article page.
+The passages are in two reading levels and one page is a magazine style article page.

 The focus of my sets is on using text features.
 Each passage has basic comprehension questions.
 It’s a fun set.